 (Note the smooth transition to carrying your stuff.)
 The traditional vest allows you to carry everything you need, and much, much more.
 Many have enough room to stow a light rain jacket, water bottle and foot long submarine sandwich in the back.
 In addition there are many smaller pockets for fly boxes, leaders & tippet, floatant, indicators, more fly boxes, granola bars, back up forceps, insect repellent, more fly boxes...some vests require a computerized index to locate all the stuff.
 They also tend to weigh heavily on the shoulders.
 Advantages to vests include being able to pick them up on the way out the door and have all you need.

 Packs - (chest, hip or sling) come in a wide range of sizes.
 If you know just what you'll need, the minimalist chest packs are great.
 Not so sure?
 Go for the slightly larger one.
 Beyond that, chest packs tend to be in the way unless you sling them behind you like...a sling pack.
 As chic as a street market knockoff fashion purse, sling packs hold plenty and fit the contours of your back.
 Usually designed for either right or left shoulder, if overloaded, they only make one shoulder hurt.
 Hip packs come in many sizes and can conveniently be spun behind you to stay clear of your line, brush, etc. Since they ride lower, the waterproof models can be beneficial.
 Some manufactures make pack systems that integrate chest or hip packs with actual backpacks.
 Great for adding or subtracting clothing, lunches, water, cameras, flasks, lights.
-Between rain and optimistic wading, waterproof packs have been my mainstay for years.
+Between rain, salt spray, and optimistic wading, waterproof packs have been my mainstay for years.
 Sometimes my gear is in a very small chest pack and fishing shirt pockets.
 A monster hip pack has worked out better for guiding.
 I spin/sling both behind me to have them out of the way.
 A new sling pack is already loaded.
 Field testing you know.

 One final thought on bags.
 The waterproof zippers on waterproof bags & packs are often more difficult to operate.
 Still, they are less of a pain than draining the bag, laying everything out and trying to dry it -- especially if it used to be electronic.
 It's great to not worry about rain, water in the bottom of a boat, wading too deep or doing an unplanned river bottom inspection.
 Bear in mind, most waterproof bags are not rated as submersible, but will minimize the consequences of a quick dip.